rigaya/NVEnc/NVEncC_Options.en.md

 If a protocol other than "file" is used, then this output buffer will not be used.

 ### --output-thread &lt;int&gt;
-Specify whether to use the output thread.
+Specify whether to use a separate thread for output.
 - -1 ... auto (default)
 - 0 ... do not use output thread
 - 1 ... use output thread
-Using an output thread increases memory usage, but sometimes improves encoding speed.
+Using output thread increases memory usage, but sometimes improves encoding speed.

 ### --log &lt;string&gt;
 Output the log to the specified file.